4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 select the disk on Windows to scan

 Step 3.
-This recovery software will start scanning the disk to find all lost and deleted files.
-When the scan process completes, click "Filter" > "Type" to specify lost file types.
+The recovery software will scan the disk to find lost and deleted files.
+When the scan completes, click "Filter" > "Type" to specify lost file types.

 recover windows 10 lost data